boyter/boyter.org/content/posts/generating-harry-potter-spells-and-kelewan-houses.md

 ---
-title: Generating Harry Potter Spells and Kelewan Houses
+title: Generating Harry Potter Spell Names and Kelewan House Names
-date: 2018-10-29
+date: 2018-10-28
 ---

 Occasionally I try to branch out from working on https://searchcode.com/ https://searchcodeserver.com/ or https://github.com/boyter/scc and find something that I find interesting to toy around with.
 Usually I go for something that will only take a few hours to play around with.